Brand valuation

 Brand valuation is the process of estimating the total financial value of a brand.
 A conflict of interest exists if those who value a brand were also involved in its creation.
 The ISO 10668 standard specifies six key requirements for the process of valuing brands, which are transparency, validity, reliability, sufficiency, objectivity; and financial, behavioral, and legal parameters.

 Brand valuation is distinct from brand equity.

 Brand value

 Traditional marketing methods examine the price/value relationship in terms of dollars paid.
 Some marketers believe customers perceive the value to mean the lowest price.
-While this may be true for commodities, some branding techniques are moving beyond this evaluation.
+While this may be true for standardized commercial products, some branding techniques are moving beyond this evaluation.

 Brand valuation emerged in the 1980s.
 Early pioneers in brand valuations included the British branding agency, Interbrand, led by John Murphy and Michael Birkin, which is credited with leading the concept's development.
 Millward Brown was also a leading brand valuer.

 Both companies maintained "Top 100" lists of companies by valuation.
 In 1989, Murphy edited a seminal work on the subject: Brand Valuation – Establishing a true and fair view; and in 1991, Birkin laid out a brand earnings multiple models of brand valuation in the book, Understanding Brands.
 A 2009 paper identified "at least 52" brand valuation companies.